Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 100% organic and biodynamic vineyard, Summerhill is my neighbourhood winery!

-A great option for those looking to take in some sprawling views of the Okanagan Lake while dinning at the coveted restaurant.
+A great option for those looking to take in some sprawling views of the Okanagan Lake while dining at the coveted restaurant.
 Reservations recommended!
-The Bistro offers vegan and gluten free options.
-However, I go here for the charcuterie and cheese, Okanagan valley views and their award winning bubbles such as the Cipes Brut, Cipes Blanc de Noir and Cipes Blanc de Blanc.
+The Bistro offers vegan and gluten-free options.
+However, I go here for the charcuterie and cheese, Okanagan valley views and their award-winning bubbles such as the Cipes Brut, Cipes Blanc de Noir and Cipes Blanc de Blanc.

-Aside from the bubbly the Summerhill Pyramid Winery is also known for its, well, pyramid.
-The Pyramid is thought to amplify the contents of each bottled that graces its interior.
+Aside from the bubbly, the Summerhill Pyramid Winery is also known for its, well, pyramid.
+The Pyramid is thought to amplify the contents of each bottle that graces its interior.
+You can have a wine tour with a walk through the pyramid, but you need to ensure you book direct and in advance to avoid disappointment.

 Summerhill Winery ↗